swatantrasinha/learn-aws/chapter-08/README.md

 Now go to LeftNav -> Elastic Block Store -> Volume
 We can see a volume there
 However now even if we delete/terminate EC2 instance , this **volume will not get deleted.**
 We will delete/terminate it manually.

+---
+## 2. Create and Arrach EBS to EC2 instance